The 48th Running of the Jeff Ruby Steaks

-Just more than two lengths covered the top three finishers in a thrilling renewal of the $200,000 Jeff Ruby Steaks (G3) at Turfway Park March 17, with Blended Citizen hitting the wire a neck in front to earn 20 points toward a spot in the Kentucky Derby gate.
+Just more than two lengths covered the top three finishers in the 2018 Jeff Ruby Steaks (G3) at Turfway Park, with Blended Citizen hitting the wire a neck in front to earn 20 points toward a spot in the Kentucky Derby gate.
 Pony Up was second, a length ahead of Arawak in third.
 Read more.

 Owner: Greg Hall & Sayjay Racing LLC

 Jockey: Kyle Frey

 Breeder: Ray Hanson

 The win is the first in the race for all the connections.

 In a three-year agreement, Jeff Ruby Culinary Entertainment assumes sponsorship of Turfway's Kentucky Derby prep race.

 March 25, 2017